MP Estate Planning UK

 The Role of Executors

 Executors play a crucial role in the probate process.
-They are responsible for carrying out the instructions outlined in the will, managing the estate’s assets, paying off debts, and distributing the remaining assets to beneficiaries.
-The executor’s role requires a high level of integrity and diligence, as they must act in the best interests of the estate and its beneficiaries.
+They are the individuals named in the will who take on legal responsibility for the entire estate administration — from the moment of death until the final distribution to beneficiaries.
+The executor’s role carries significant personal liability, and they must act in the best interests of the estate and its beneficiaries at all times.

 Executors have several key responsibilities, including:

-• Distributing assets to beneficiaries according to the will
+• Distributing the remaining assets to beneficiaries according to the will

 The Probate Process Explained